Golgrax/jollibee-inventory/README.md

    c.  **Open a new SQL Query Tab and execute the following SQL commands:**

         -- Create the dedicated user for your application.
+        -- For modern MySQL versions (8.0+), the server's default authentication plugin -- (often 'caching_sha2_password') is preferred.
-        CREATE USER IF NOT EXISTS 'test'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Test1234!';
+        CREATE USER IF NOT EXISTS 'test'@'localhost' IDENTIFIED BY 'Test1234!';

         -- Create the database for your application.
         CREATE DATABASE IF NOT EXISTS jollibee_inventory;